-The CJ 1113 Spring 2021 posttest resulted in improved performance with 15 out of 18 or 81% of students who took the posttest scored at or above 70%.
-This increase may be attributed to improved participation in class, even when considering Zoom, and personal interaction with the instructor and the increased scores in the posttest indicate students gained knowledge during the course.
+The CJ 1113 Spring 2022 posttest resulted in improved performance with 12 out of 13 of students or 92% who took the posttest scored at or above 70%.
+This increase may be attributed to improved participation in class and personal interaction with the instructor.
+The increased scores in the posttest indicate students gained knowledge during the course.

-CJ 1213 Fall pretest: 17/23 or 74% of students scored at or above 70% (6 students did not take the pretest)
+CJ 1213 Fall 2021 pretest: 11/14 or 85% of students scored at or above 70% (all students took the pretest)

-CJ 1213 Fall posttest: 19 out of 23 or 83% students who took the posttest scored 70% or above.
+CJ 1213 Fall 2021 posttest: 13 out of 14 or 83% of the students who took the posttest scored 70% or above.
 The higher posttest scores may be due to many of the students having completed and passed Introduction to Criminal Justice prior to starting this class.
 The increase in the posttest scores indicates students gained knowledge during this course.
-Additionally, many students had already completed CJ 1113 in the fall in Zoom, had a base of knowledge in CJ, and were more accustomed to the non-traditional presentation of the class in Zoom starting in the fall of 2020.
+Additionally, many students had already completed CJ 1113 in an earlier semester, possessing knowledge in CJ, and were more acclimated to the in person classroom interaction.

 Note: The use of CLEET 2019-2020 certification data is presented to demonstrate the success of the AA/CJS and BSJA COP Option.
-Students graduating from the 2020-2021 school year will not be eligible take the CLEET Peace Officer certification exam until September 2021, outside the due date for this SLR assessment of student learning.
+Students graduating from the 2021-2022 school year will not be eligible take the CLEET Peace Officer certification exam until September 2022, outside the due date for this SLR assessment of student learning.
 Therefore, it is useful to consider the COP Option graduates from the preceding summer in demonstrating success of the CJ program: